opizzatodx/lagent/README.md

 Chat workflow
   1. Initial question from the user.
   2. L'Agent interacts until the license is fully identified.
-  3. Then L'Agent interacts until a usage case of this license matches the user's usage case
+  3. Then L'Agent interacts until a use case of this license matches the user's use case
-  4. Then L'Agent provides the answer using this usage case.
+  4. Then L'Agent provides the answer using this use case.

 L'Agent is preloaded with 32 open-source software licenses for demonstration purpose.